Technical

 R Show Waveform RGB on open

-W Show Waveform on open
+W Show Waveform YCbCr on open

 V Show Vectorscope on open